 Your Loyola password allows you to gain access to the following Loyola systems:

 - HoundNet campus wireless network

 See instructions for updating your password and tips on how to make a strong password.

-WebAdvisor provides students access to online (where applicable) advising, registration, class and billing information, grades, and more.
+WebAdvisor and Self Service provide students access to registration, class information, grades, billing information, financial aid and more.

 Moodle & Technology Support